GuiRys/Selenium-Maven-Template/README.md

 Selenium-Maven-Template
 =======================

-A maven template for Selenium 3 that has the latest dependencies so that you can just check out and start writing tests in four easy steps.
+A maven template for Selenium 3 that has the latest dependencies so that you can just check out and start writing tests in easy steps.

 ### Requirements